openebs-archive/e2e-tests/experiments/functional/cspc-pool/fail_bd_replacement_when_claimed_bd/README.md

 ## Procedure

-- This chaos test checks if the cspc pool can be expanded successfully even if the respective pool pod is restarted.
 - This litmusbook accepts the parameters in form of job environmental variables.
-- This job patches the respective blockdevice can be replaced the cspc pool and verifying the BD repalcement is blocked.
+- This job patches the respective blockdevice can be replaced by the already inused blockdevice in a cspc pool and verifying the BD repalcement is blocked.